Aerospace: An opportunity to fill supply chain gaps in a growing market

 - Better readiness rate, quality and cost reduction by optimizing maintenance, repair and overhaul (MRO)

 - Improved availability of cash to spend on repair and acquisitions (procurement)

 - Reduced overall repair and overhaul (flow days) time through improved throughput and team productivity (increasing capacity)

 - Efficient and effective logistics methods and reduction in time of transit to ensure arrival in proper condition for use by repair and operations teams and overhaul teams (MRO)

-- Improved procurement methods to reduce overall cycle time, cost and supplier performance
+- Improved procurement and operations methods to reduce overall cycle time, cost and supplier performance

 - Increased corporate equity